How an Illinois TOD Deed Form Works

-An Illinois transfer-on-death instrument transfers property automatically when a property owner dies.
+An Illinois transfer-on-death instrument (also known as an Illinois TOD deed form) transfers property automatically when a property owner dies.
 It functions in much the same way as a beneficiary designation on a bank account.
 If the transfer-on-death deed is properly signed, notarized, and filed, it operates to transfer real estate to the named beneficiary without the need to use a probate proceeding to transfer the property.

 An Illinois transfer-on-death instrument can be thought of as a substitute for a will or trust.
 The Illinois Residential Real Property Transfer on Death Instrument Act requires the document to be signed like a will and provides that a valid Illinois transfer-on-death instrument will trump any contrary provisions in a will.

 Although the Illinois Residential Real Property Transfer on Death Instrument Act uses the term transfer-on-death instrument, most states refer to this document as a transfer-on-death deed.
 The names are sometimes abbreviated so that a transfer-on-death instrument is called a TODI and a transfer-on-death deed is called a TOD deed.
 The document may also be referred to as a beneficiary deed, reflecting the fact that the essence of the document is the ability to name a beneficiary to inherit real estate.

 Transfer-on-death deeds have several benefits that make them an attractive choice for Illinois property owners: